ghostery/ghostery-browser-linux-support/README.md

 the steps to download the latest binary build and install it for your local user (in `~/.local/opt` and `~/.local/bin`).

+By default, this script will download and install the english version of the browser.
+But you can pass a lang code as argument to download another version of it (currently, only fr, de and en-US versions are available):
+`./install-ghostery.sh de`

 Once the installation finishes, you should be able to start the browser by executing: ```ghostery``` (or as a fallback: ```~/.local/bin/ghostery```).